joedolson/wp-to-twitter/src/readme.txt

 = 3.5.1 =

+* Run metadate save on wp_after_insert_post, as well, when it exists.
 * Move PHP tests from Travis-CI to GitHub Actions.
 * Fix results of PHP testing.
 * Minor clean-up in debugging.